 But who needs one with this view?
 And that’s exactly why I chose to spend my final day in Patagonia enjoying the Salto Chico area around the hotel.

-After all, I’d ventured out into the park twice now and still hadn’t managed to top the view from my room.
+After all, I’ve ventured out into the park twice now and still haven’t managed to top the view from my room.
 I mean you can’t argue with perfection.

-The great thing about explora is you really can do as much or as little as you like.
-Though the experiential, eco-luxury aspect of their properties seems to draw adventurous, Type-A personalities by the dozen, there’s no judgement (at least by the staff) if you elect to bypass any and all activities and simply enjoy the tranquility of the hotel or a day at the spa.
+Yes, the experiential, eco-luxury aspect of their properties seems to draw adventurous, Type-A personalities by the dozen.
+But there’s no judgment (at least by the staff) if you elect to bypass any and all activities and simply enjoy the tranquility of the hotel.
+Or spend a day at the pool or spa.

-Each of the three destinations is so uniquely magnificent and diverse, you simply must get out and experience the landscape, but it’s important to do so at your own pace and remember that, at the end of the day, it’s your vacation.
+Each of explora’s destinations is so uniquely magnificent and diverse, you simply must get out and experience the landscape.
+But it’s important to do so at your own pace and remember that, at the end of the day, it’s your vacation.